tricepa/activerecord-speed-comparison/README.md

 I used the Benchmark module (http://ruby-doc.org/stdlib-2.1.1/libdoc/benchmark/rdoc/Benchmark.html) to measure the (user, system, total, and real) runtimes of the record retrieval code blocks and output the results in a comparison table.

+Since the prompt specified a console-only deliverable, I used rails-api (reference: https://github.com/rails-api/rails-api) to create the application, leaving out unnecessary functionality such as the Rails middleware stack and template generation.
+This allows the application to be faster and more lightweight.

 To satisfy the requirement of having the entire application executable from a single rake task, I found the following article to be a helpful starting point: https://richonrails.com/articles/building-a-simple-rake-task.
 As I implemented and tested my application, I built on and veered from that simple model.
 For example, I decided to seed the database with Client and Vendor data from "seeds.rb" because the data is pretty static and this allows the seeding to be done independently of the rake task.
 I chose to seed the Order records in the rake task to allow for more dynamic seeding.

 ## Results